 Annestown Beach, Co.
 Waterford

-Another amazing place I visited on my holiday in July was Annestown Beach, which is sometimes called a gem of The Copper Coast.
+Another amazing place I visited on my holiday in July was Annestown Beach.
+Sometimes called a gem of The Copper Coast.

-Annestown’s beach has the merit of offering you a most authentic landscape, with its fine sandy beach, rocks and cliffs nearby.
+Annestown’s beach has the merit of offering you a most authentic landscape, with its fine sandy beach, rocks, and cliffs nearby.
 A true haven of peace, the place seems like the end of the world, away from civilization.
-The water is beautiful, transparent and can take on turquoise colours in bright sunshine.
+The water is beautiful, and transparent and can take on turquoise colors in bright sunshine.

 It is a destination for surfers but only when there are large swells and waves as the cove has very shallow water.